You can read the magazine in one of the following languages

 Innovation is another characteristic of the entrepreneurial mindset.

 “One thing that has always made me so excited about the fashion industry is the constant innovation.
-It does’t stand still,” she says.
+It doesn’t stand still,” she says.
 “At Forever 21, the entrepreneurial mindset that was embedded by its founders continues today,” she adds, describing the company as “a hot bed of entrepreneurship”.

 “Pure genius occurs when you can bring lots of different perspectives together.”

-Winnie entered the world of fashion, ecommerce and global marketing after graduating from Princeton University’s School of Public and International Affairs and earning an MBA from the Kellogg School of Management at Northwestern University.
+Park entered the world of fashion, ecommerce and global marketing after graduating from Princeton University’s School of Public and International Affairs and earning an MBA from the Kellogg School of Management at Northwestern University.
 She started her career at McKinsey & Company before moving to Levi Strauss.